Almond: Scientific name

 The almond was named Amygdalus communis by Carl Linnaeus in his Species plantarum in 1753.
 For the name 'Amygdalus' he referred to Gaspard Bauhin's Pinax (1623).
 In 1801 the species was for the first time placed in the genus Prunus by August Batsch.
-In that genus, the name Prunus communis was no longer available because in 1778 William Hudson had already assigned it to a taxon in which he also included the plum (Prunus domestica).
+In that genus, the name Prunus communis was no longer available because in 1778 William Hudson had already assigned it to a taxon in which he included the plum (Prunus domestica).
 Batsch thereupon named the species Prunus amygdalus, where 'amygdalus' is the old generic name and should therefore be treated as a noun in apposition.
 Meanwhile, in 1768, Philip Miller had published the name of what he believed to be a second species of almond: Amygdalus dulcis.
 He mentioned Linnaeus' Amygdalus communis as the first species.
 It was not until 1967 that the combination Prunus dulcis was published for the almond by David Allardice Webb, on the assumption that Amygdalus dulcis was nothing more than a synonym of Amygdalus communis, and thus an available name for that species.
 The epithet dulcis (1768) is older than amygdalus (1801) and would therefore have priority.
 Webb noted that it was unfortunate that a species known for 165 years as Prunus amygdalus now had to be renamed under the rules of nomenclature.
 However, it later turned out that in 1967 the name Prunus dulcis was no longer available for the almond because it had already been used for a cherry in an 1878 publication by L'Abbé Rouchy.
 The oldest valid combination in Prunus is therefore Prunus amygdalus.